Sonya-c/booklingo/README.md

     - [ ] Get order by id.

 - Other/Not sure.
+    - [ ] Get books of one user.
-    - [ ] Extra query: show deleted items.
+    - [x] Extra query: show deleted items.
     - [ ] When getting a order, and extra query for send order and recived orders.
     - [ ] When getting the books of a user, it should be on book route or user route?